zhuxchong/React-Hooks-express-TwitterApp-Oauth-Redis-Mongodb/README.md

 remove reundant code and make pattern reusable
 Add logic checking and make system robust.

-4. Make the system strong and waiting for your reply.
+4. Make the system strong and waiting for your reply.Learning GraphQL and Apollo

 5.Around 2 days, I spent most time in Oauth1.0 and API reading/testing